There’s no need to break the bank in this expensive city – Check out our list of the best free things to do in Melbourne!

 Although there is plenty to spend money on, it’s also totally possible to have a wonderful experience in Melbourne without touching your purse.

-READ MORE: Check out our new travel guide to help you travel to Australia!
+READ MORE: Check out our new travel guide on all the best day trips from Melbourne!

 Table of Contents